pkmn/smogon/pkmn/README.md

 worth of stats, though that in itself is also sizeable).
-If bandwidth/memory/space is a concern, a second parameter can be passed to the `Smogon` constructor to trigger 'minimal' mode where only analysis/moveset data for specific formats will be requested in scenarios where a format parameter is passed to the methods (if no format method is passed, an entire generation's worth of data will be downloaded regardless of minimal mode).
-Take note that minimal mode slightly changes the error semantics - please see the comments in the code and test cases for details.
+If bandwidth/memory/space is a concern, a second parameter can be passed to the `Smogon` constructor to trigger 'minimal' mode where only analysis/moveset data for specific formats will be requested in scenarios where a format parameter is passed to the methods (if no format method is passed, only data from formats which have already been cached will be returned).

 ## License